 A Remis, by the way, is what in many places would be called a gypsy cab – licensed, yet looking like a private car.
-While taxis in Argentina are metered, Remises aren’t so that you have to inquire – and possibly negotiate – the price before chartering it.
+While taxis in Argentina are metered, Remises aren’t so you have to inquire – and possibly negotiate – the price before chartering it.

 In general, I’m suffering from a heavy case of FOMO.
 Spending a day doing next to nothing?
 Unthinkable.
 There’s a sight I know of – and still, I’m not going?
 Never ever.